fermi-ad/slack-usage/docs/README.md

 ### Thread at all times, even on your own messages

+Every top level message posted in a channel will notify members of that channel.
+When responding to an existing topic, use “Reply in thread” on the right side menu of a message.
+This only sends notifications to people contributing to the thread, and people who have requested to receive notifications on that thread.
+This helps reduce the number of notifications to everyone and keeps the alerts relevant.

 A lot of why Slack gets overwhelming is that separate topics overlap in a channel.
 The other discussions pop up in between, and the conversation breaks down.
 Threads are the antidote, keeping the clutter contained like a good foldering system.
 This even applies to your own messages.

 ### @here over @channel, sparingly